ischlo/cppRosm/README.md

 ## Example

-Once the package is inst
+Once the package and dependencies are installed, the workflow is the
+following:

 ``` r
 library(cppRnet)